Jash47/Music-Recommendation/README.md

-# Task 3: Music Recommendation
+Music Recommendation
-This repository contains the code and resources for Task 3: Music Recommendation.
+This repository contains the code and resources Music Recommendation.
 The goal of this task is to build a music recommendation system using the KKBOX dataset.

 ## Dataset:
 dataset link: https://www.kaggle.com/c/kkbox-music-recommendation-challenge/data